Superhero has launched a low cost share trading solution in Australia today with share trades at a flat cost of just $5.00 per trade.

 Can you buy overseas or US stocks using Superhero?

 No. You have access to the ASX only.
+Look at something like Stake for access to US stocks.

 Can you set up an account for a company, trust or SMSF with Superhero?